 Sablefish abundance increased during the mid-1960's (Table 3.15, Figure 3.13) due to strong year classes in the early 1960's.
 Abundance subsequently dropped during the 1970's due to heavy fishing and relatively low recruitment; catches peaked at 53,080 t in 1972.
 The population recovered due to a series of strong year classes from the late 1970's (Figure 3.14, Table 3.14) and also recovered at different rates in different areas (Table 3.15); spawning abundance peaked again in 1987.
 The population then decreased because these strong year classes expired.
-The model suggested an increasing trend in spawning biomass since the all-time low in 2002, but has leveled out since 2009 (Figure 3.13).
-The low 2012 longline survey RPN value changed what was a stable trend in 2011 to a slight downward trajectory in 2012.
+The model suggested an increasing trend in spawning biomass since the all-time low in 2002, which changed directions again in 2008 (Figure 3.13).
+The low 2012-2013 longline survey RPN values changed what was a stable trend in 2011 to a downward trajectory in 2013.

-Projected 2013 spawning biomass is 37% of unfished spawning biomass.
-Spawning biomass has increased from a low of 30% of unfished biomass in 2002 to 37% projected for 2013.
-The 1997 year class has been an important contributor to the population but has been reduced and should comprise less than 10% of the 2013 spawning biomass.
-The 2000 year class is still the largest contributor, with 20% of the spawning biomass in 2013.
-The 2008 year class is beginning to show signs of strength and will comprise 5% of spawning biomass in 2013 even though it is only 40% mature.
+Projected 2014 spawning biomass is 34% of unfished spawning biomass.
+Spawning biomass has increased from a low of 30% of unfished biomass in 2002 to 34% of unfished biomass projected for 2014 and is now trending downward.
+The 1997 year class has been an important contributor to the population but has been reduced and is predicted to comprise less than 8% of the 2014 spawning biomass.
+The 2000 year class is still the largest contributor, with 18% of the spawning biomass in 2014.
+The 2008 year class is slightly above average and will comprise 8% of spawning biomass in 2014 even though it is only 40% mature.